 Finally, I believe that Zone Performance brings a different treatment approach because we also address a number of significant Lifestyle factors that often are not addressed by the medical community at the time of the assessment and duration of the treatment such as screen time and the use of electronics on a daily basis, exercise, and their diet that have a significant impact on the client’s overall brain-functioning level.

 At Zone Performance, we believe it’s not enough to provide an accurate diagnosis of ADHD by only using questionnaires and a clinical interview in the assessment process.
-We strongly encourage those who suspect that they may ADHD to utilize a clinic that can provide objective measurements of a client’s Cognitive capacities and overall brain functioning.
-This is the reason why we use Continuous Performance Tests to assess and continually monitor our clients’ progress as they go through our treatment program.
+We strongly encourage those who suspect that they may have ADHD to utilize a clinic that can provide objective measurements of a client’s Cognitive capacities and overall brain functioning.
+This is the reason why we use Continuous Performance Tests to assess and continually monitor our client’s progress as they go through our treatment program.
 For example, the IVA and TOVA, the two standardized computerized tests we administer, not only tell us what degree of ADHD we are dealing with, but what kind as well; the more inattentive presentation, the hyperactive presentation, or the combined presentation.
 These are the most widely used computerized tests for such factors as attention span, impulsivity, and variability of response time, which are among the key factors in Attention Deficit Disorder but are also factors in a number of other problems including learning difficulties, Tourette’s, anxiety problems, Asperger’s, dysphoria and even athletic performance.
 These tests involve pressing a button when a target appears on the screen and inhibiting that response when a non-target appears.
-Likewise, the QEEG Brain Map allows us to see and identify where and what type of brainwave dysregulation is occurring in the brain and how this is impacting their brain functioning and is contributing to someone’s symptoms and how they are feeling.
+Likewise, the QEEG Brain Map allows us to see and identify where and what type of brainwave dysregulation is occurring in the brain and how this is impacting brain functioning and is contributing to someone’s symptoms and how they are feeling.

 Finally, Cognitive-Perceptual Systems such as the Neurotracker and Senaptec not only provide objective measurements of working memory, sustained attention, brain processing speed, executive functioning, sensory integration, etc but numerous training exercises to systematically improve these skill sets.

-Having multiple facets to our assessment process allows us to have a greater understanding of the factors which are contributing to someone’s symptoms and what approach would best suit them and their goals moving forward.
+Having multiple facets to our assessment process allows us to have a greater understanding of the factors that are contributing to someone’s symptoms and what approach would best suit them and their goals moving forward.

 3) What are some of the things Zone specializes in?